Ferris State University’s Jim Crow Museum of Racist Memorabilia soon may need to change

 its collection.
 Since 1996, the museum has been housed in a single small room at Ferris’

-Arts and Sciences Commons.
-An expansion of the current space will allow for enhanced
+Arts, Sciences and Education Commons.
+An expansion of the current space will allow

-public viewing of its collection of more than 9,000 artifacts.
-The museum’s mission
+for enhanced public viewing of its collection of more than 9,000 artifacts.
+The museum’s

-is to use items of racial intolerance to promote racial understanding and healing.
+mission is to use items of racial intolerance to promote racial understanding and

 “We have been doing good work creating an environment where people can talk intelligently about race and race relations.
 The grant from the DTE Foundation will help us do an even better job,” says David Pilgrim, Ferris’ vice president for diversity and inclusion, and the museum’s founder.